Doctoral Program in Clinical Psychology

 - To engage in professionally responsible and ethical behavior as a life-long learner and member of a professional community

 Our evaluation tools assessing minimum competencies in research, clinical and professional behavior domains, modeled after the Competency Assessment toolkit (Kaslow et al 2009), reflect these goals.
 Our program prepares all students to be internship-ready, which in turn, facilitates readiness for post-doctoral training and a transition to successful career in health service psychology (HSP).

 Statement about Diversity and Inclusion

 We are also committed to creating a vibrant diverse environment.
-We actively recruit for diversity in faculty and staff and a diverse student body; our efforts in this vein are enhanced through Provost-funded initiatives like Running Start weekend.
+We actively recruit for diversity in faculty, staff and graduate students; our efforts in this latter domain are enhanced through Provost-funded initiatives like the Running Start program.
 We recognize that a diverse workforce is essential for serving the needs of our diverse state and nation.